Resources for Printers & Mailers

 ZMOT and Why Printers Should Care About It

 The Zero Moment of Truth–or ZMOT–refers to when buyers research products or services before making a purchase.
-ZMOT occurs during your prospect's buying journey between the initial stimulus (an alert that triggers the prospect's interest or need) and the First Moment of Truth, a term coined by Proct
+ZMOT occurs during your prospect's buying journey between the initial stimulus (an alert that triggers the prospect's interest or need) and the First Moment of Truth, a term coined by Proctor & Gamble referring to the actual purchase decision.
+(1)

 Can Your Printing Company Pass This Four-Question Marketing Test?